netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - Expose callback for QUIC-MP path abandon (REFERENCE!!!)
 - Expose API for name resolution (only of library does that), not useful if API works with IP/port only.
+- Expose API for usage profile.
+Applications will have very different requirements on a multipath API, see {{categories}}.
+  A comprehensive API should therefore allow for mostly automatic selection of Path Selection and Congestion Control algorithms.

 # QUIC implementation Considerations {#impcon}